-Use Class Long-stay (e.g. for residents or employees) Short-stay (e.g. for visitors or customers) Specialist older persons housing 1 space per 10 bedrooms 1 space per 40 bedrooms Sui generis As per most relevant other standard e.g. casino and theatre = D2, room in large-scale purpose-built shared living = studio C3.
-Stations To be considered on a case by case basis through liaison with TfL.
-The level of provision should take into account the type and location of the station, current and future rail and cycle demand and the potential for journey stages to and from the station to be made by cycle.
-A step-change in provision is expected, especially at termini, in order to meet the Mayor's mode share target.

-The minimum of two short-stay and two long-stay cycle parking spaces does not apply to A1-A5 developments of less than 100 sqm or to short-stay parking at residential developments of fewer than 5 dwellings.
+Use Class Long-stay (e.g. for resi- dents or employees) Short-stay (e.g. for visi- tors or customers) Stations To be considered on a case liaison with TfL.
+The level of account the type and locati and future rail and cycle de journey stages to and from by cycle.
+A step-change in especially at termini, in orde mode share target. provision should take into on of the station, current mand and the potential for the station to be made provision is expected, The minimum of two short-stay and two long-stay cycle parking spaces does not apply to A1-A5 developments of less than 100 sqm or to short-stay parking at residential developments of fewer than 5 dwellings.

-as defined by Policy H13 Specialist Older Persons Housing.
+as defined by Policy H13 Specialist older persons housing.
 The Mayor will continue to gather evidence with a view to revising and updating this standard.
 Where appropriate, proposals should provide higher provision than the above standard where it is needed.